Vietnam opens its first consul office in India in Bengaluru

-The Ambassador of Vietnam to India Phan Sanh Chau on Wednesday announced opening its first-ever consul office in India in Bengaluru and the appointment of N S Srinivasa Murthy as the Honorary Consul of Vietnam for Bengaluru.
+Vietnam will open its first Indian consul office in Bengaluru, Ambassador of Vietnam to India Phan Sanh Chau said on Wednesday.
+Industrialist N S Srinivasa Murthy has been named the honorary consul of Vietnam for Karnataka.

-Chau also said the consul was opened to improve the investment ties between Vietnam and India, which are friends historically as the country has a Buddhist population of about 80 per cent.
+The consul will help improve investment ties between the two countries.
+Pharmaceuticals, automobile spare parts manufacturing and IT are potential sectors for collaboration, Ambassador Chau said.

-"We had last month announced the appointment of Srinivasa Murthy as the honorary consul for Vietnam for Bengaluru.
-He is our first-ever honorary consul for any state in India and 19th the world over," Chau said at a press conference.
+As part of his visit, Chau met Chief Minister Basavaraj Bommai on Wednesday.
+Meanwhile, Industries Minister Murugesh Nirani took part in the 76th National Day reception of the Socialist Republic of Vietnam in the city.

 Follow us on Facebook | Twitter | Dailymotion | YouTube